-h.
+- h.
 Distributions upon Termination of Employment.
 Upon termination of employment, retirement, total disability or death of a participant, distribution of the balances of the participant's after-tax contributions account, before-tax contributions account, rollover account and employer matching contributions account is made to the participant or, in the event of the participant's death, to the participant's designated beneficiary or beneficiaries.
 Such distribution will be made, as elected by the participant, in the form of either a lump-sum payment or in substantially equal annual installments over a period not exceeding the lesser of 15 years or the life expectancy of the participant or beneficiary, as the case may be.
 A participant may elect to defer distributions until age 70-1/2.
-If the value of a participant's account is greater than \$5,000 the participant can leave his or her account in the plan.
-Distributions will be taxed as ordinary income in the year withdrawn and may also be subject to an early withdrawal penalty if taken before age 59 1/2, unless eligible rollover distributions are rolled over to another qualified plan or an IRA.
-A 20% mandatory federal income tax withholding applies to withdrawals that are eligible for rollover, but which are not directly rolled over to another qualified plan or an IRA.
+If the value of a participant's account is greater than \$5,000, the participant can leave his or her account in the plan.
+Distributions will be taxed as ordinary income in the year withdrawn and may also be subject to an early withdrawal penalty if taken before age 59 1/2, unless eligible rollover distributions are rolled over to another qualified plan or an Individual Retirement Account ("IRA").
+A 20% mandatory federal income tax withholding applies to withdrawals that are eligible for rollover, but which are not directly rolled over to another qualified plan or an IRA. - i.

-- i.
 Administrative Expenses.
-Administrative expenses for recordkeeping services as well as trustee services, which include custodial, administrative and fiduciary services, are paid out of the Plan assets. - j.
+Administrative expenses for recordkeeping services as well as trustee services, which include custodial, administrative and fiduciary services, and professional fees, are paid out of the Plan assets. - j.
 Participant Accounts.
-Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution and (b) Plan earnings, and charged with an allocation of administrative expenses.
+Each participant's account is credited with the participant's contribution and allocations of (a) the Companies' contribution and (b) Plan earnings, and charged with an allocation of administrative expenses.
 Allocations are based on participant elections or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account. - k.
-Reclassifications.
-Certain 2001 amounts have been reclassified to conform to 2002 presentation.
-These reclassifications have no effect on the net assets available for benefits as of December 31, 2001. - (2) Summary of Significant Accounting Policies.
+Employee Stock Ownership Plan.
+If a participant invests any portion of his or her account in the Exelon Corporation Stock Fund and is eligible to receive dividend distributions from the Plan, then effective January 1, 2002, the participant is deemed to have elected to have the dividends reinvested in the Exelon Corporation Stock fund.
+If the participant prefers to receive any such dividends in cash, he or she can so elect by contacting the Plan recordkeeper.
+Dividends distributed to the participant in cash from the Plan are subject to income tax as a dividend, and affected participants will receive a IRS Form 1099DIV for the dividends in the year following receipt (Form 1099R if the participant takes a full distribution of his or her Plan account). - (2) Summary of Significant Accounting Policies.
 The significant accounting policies followed by the Plan are as follows: - a.
 General.
 The Plan follows the accrual method of accounting for recording contributions from participants and employers, income from investments, purchases and sales of investments, and administrative expenses.
 Benefits are recorded when paid. - b.
 Use of Estimates.
-The preparation of financial statements in conformity with generally accepted accounting principles requires the plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results may differ from those estimates. - c.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the plan ${\sf P}$ administrator to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results may differ from those estimates.

+c.
 Investment Valuation and Income Recognition.
-The Plan presents in the statements of changes in net assets available for benefits the net appreciation (depreciation) in the fair value of its investments which consists of the realized gain (loss) on the sale of securities and the unrealized appreciation (depreciation) in the fair value of investments.
+The Plan presents in the statement of changes in net assets available for benefits the net appreciation in the fair value of its investments which consists of the realized gain (loss) on the sale of securities and the unrealized appreciation (depreciation) in the fair value of investments.